lmc2179/lmc2179.github.io/drafts/effective_ab_testing.md

 Effective A/B testing is about practical significance, not statistical significance

-# Why we A/B testing, and why we often do it badly
+# Why we do A/B testing, and why we often do it badly

 Why A/B test?
 Definitive estimate of a causal effect clarifies decisions and creates organizational consensus

 Example: New UI feature - does it do anything? does it do enough to care about?

+An anti-pattern: P-value sanctification

 # Problems with P-values, and some solutions